DETAILED CORRESPONDENCE

 Modified Nishiguchi teaches the vehicle control device according to claim 1 (as discussed above in claim 1),

-Nishiguchi additionally teaches wherein the lane change controller operates a direction indicator when the lane change control is performed (see Fig. 8, step S100; [0121 "First, the driving support control unit 100 determines whether an occupant's operation of the winker lever 41 has been received (Step S100).
+Nishiguchi additionally teaches wherein the lane change controller operates a direction indicator and makes a lamp of the direction indicator blink when the lane change control is performed (see Fig. 8, step S100; [0121 "First, the driving support control unit 100 determines whether an occupant's operation of the winker lever 41 has been received (Step S100).
 When the operation of the winker lever 41 has been received, the road information acquiring unit 151 acquires a type of a road on which the host vehicle is traveling (Step S102)."]).

-Nishiguchi is silent regarding after the lane change control has been started and when the deviation suppression controller suppresses the deviation of the vehicle from the traveling lane as the vehicle moves in the opposite direction to the adjacent lane, regardless of an operation of an occupant in the vehicle, the operation of the direction indicator is stopped.
+Nishiguchi is silent regarding when the starting condition is established when the deviation suppression controller suppresses the deviation of the vehicle from the traveling lane as the vehicle moves in the opposite direction to the adjacent lane, regardless of an operation of an occupant in the vehicle, the blink of the lamp of the direction indicator is stopped.

-Fu teaches wherein the lane change controller operates a direction indicator when the lane change control is performed (see Fig. 1, turn signal 104; [0006]-[0008], [0027 "...when turn signal 104 is activated, enables only that side of lane 106 in which the driver wishes to travel in accordance with the direction indicated by turn signal 104."]-[0030 "Method 200 begins with a step 202 in which an activation signal, which represents an activation of a turn signal of the vehicle facing toward the setpoint direction of travel..."]), and
+Fu teaches wherein the lane change controller operates a direction indicator and makes a lamp of the direction indicator blink when the lane change control is performed, (see Fig. 1, turn signal 104; [0006]-[0008], [0027 "...when turn signal 104 is activated, enables only that side of lane 106 in which the driver wishes to travel in accordance with the direction indicated by turn signal 104."]-[0030 "Method 200 begins with a step 202 in which an activation signal, which represents an activation of a turn signal of the vehicle facing toward the setpoint direction of travel..."]), and

 Taniguchi teaches a vehicle control device (see all Figs.; [0004]-[005]) comprising: